tagyoureit/hubitat-luxor/README.md

 1. You only need to know your Luxor controller's IP address.
 You can find this on the controller itself under the Wifi/Wired settings page.
 1. Enter the IP Address on the setup page and click Next.
+1. Optionally, add a prefix for the naming convention.
+Useful if you have multiple controllers.
+Include any separators and spaces that you want.
+EG "Front: " will create a device "Front: Luxor ZDC Controller".
 1. The screen will refresh every 2 seconds, up to 2 minutes, looking for the controller.
 1. When the controller is found, select "Save" and wait up to 1 minute for all of the devices to be configured.